Ukrainians stage mass rally against Yanukovich's U-turn on Europe

 The incident near the presidential administration building began after a group of protesters apparently commandeered a building excavator and charged police lines.

-Klitschko and other opposition leaders said the apparent move to storm Yanukovich's main working headquarters was a clumsy stage-managed manoeuvre by the authorities to justify a crackdown.
+Klitschko and other opposition leaders said the apparent move to storm Yanukovich's main working headquarters was a clumsy stage-managed maneuver by the authorities to justify a crackdown.

 "We know that the president wants to ... declare a state of emergency in the country," Yatsenyuk told reporters.